rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference.md

 V2 in U2 = {skol(1), skol(2)}
 ```

-Now contraint propagation is done, but when we check the outlives
+Now constraint propagation is done, but when we check the outlives
 relationships, we find that `V2` includes this new element `skol(1)`,
 so we report an error.